gantonious/c275-enthalpy/README.md

 Description
 -----------
-EnthalPy will be a single-player/co-op bullet hell game in the likes of Touhou and Geometry Wars.
-The game will feature enemies and bosses with unique bullet and moving patterns, multiple levels, controller support, and a power-up/points system.
+EnthalPy is a single-player/co-op bullet hell game in the likes of Touhou and Geometry Wars.
+The game features enemies and bosses with unique bullet and moving patterns, multiple levels, controller support, and a power-up/points system.
 The idea is to have a fast-paced environment where the player(s) must dodge large amounts of projectiles while using their own shots to defeat enemies.
-Many of the concepts used in this game can be carried over from last semester’s PvPuino project.
+Many of the concepts used in this game have been carried over from last semester’s PvPuino project.

 Installing/Running
 ------------------